Whitecap Resources (TSE:WCP) PT Raised to C$9.00

+The company also recently declared a monthly dividend, which was paid on Monday, November 15th.
+Investors of record on Monday, November 15th were paid a dividend of $0.0225 per share.
+This is an increase from Whitecap Resources’s previous monthly dividend of $0.02.
+This represents a $0.27 dividend on an annualized basis and a yield of 3.63%.
+The ex-dividend date was Thursday, October 28th.
+Whitecap Resources’s dividend payout ratio is 5.27%.

-In other Whitecap Resources news, Director Grant Bradley Fagerheim purchased 5,000 shares of the company’s stock in a transaction that occurred on Monday, November 15th.
-The stock was acquired at an average cost of C$7.07 per share, with a total value of C$35,350.00.
-Following the completion of the purchase, the director now directly owns 2,498,636 shares in the company, valued at approximately C$17,665,356.52.
-Also, Senior Officer Joel Maxwell Armstrong acquired 6,600 shares of the stock in a transaction dated Friday, November 26th.
-The shares were bought at an average cost of C$6.80 per share, with a total value of C$44,880.00.
-Following the transaction, the insider now directly owns 313,964 shares of the company’s stock, valued at C$2,134,955.20.
-In the last 90 days, insiders have bought 39,970 shares of company stock worth $276,466.
+In other Whitecap Resources news, Director Grant Bradley Fagerheim bought 20,000 shares of Whitecap Resources stock in a transaction dated Friday, November 26th.
+The stock was bought at an average cost of C$6.85 per share, with a total value of C$137,000.00.
+Following the completion of the acquisition, the director now directly owns 2,533,636 shares in the company, valued at approximately C$17,355,406.60.
+Also, Director Gregory Scott Fletcher bought 5,000 shares of the company’s stock in a transaction on Friday, November 19th.
+The shares were bought at an average price of C$6.85 per share, for a total transaction of C$34,250.00.
+Following the transaction, the director now owns 131,083 shares of the company’s stock, valued at C$897,918.55.
+Insiders have acquired a total of 39,970 shares of company stock valued at $276,466 over the last three months.

 Whitecap Resources Inc, oil and gas company, acquires and develops petroleum and natural gas properties in Canada.
 Its principal properties are located in West Central Alberta, Northwest Alberta and British Columbia, Southeast Saskatchewan, West Central Saskatchewan, and Southwest Saskatchewan.
 As of February 24, 2021, it had a total proved plus probable reserves of 507,287 thousand barrels of oil equivalent.